Polymer Electrolyte Membrane Fuel Cell

-Polymer electrolyte membrane (PEM) fuel cells—also called proton exchange membrane fuel cells—deliver high-power density and offer the advantages of low weight and volume, compared with other fuel cells.
-PEM fuel cells use a solid polymer as an electrolyte and porous carbon electrodes containing a platinum catalyst.
+Polymer electrolyte membrane fuel cells (PEM) —also called proton exchange membrane fuel cells—deliver high-power density and offer the advantages of low weight and volume, compared with other fuel cells.
+Polymer Electrolyte Membrane fuel cells use a solid polymer as an electrolyte and porous carbon electrodes containing a platinum catalyst.
 They need only hydrogen, oxygen from the air, and water to operate and do not require corrosive fluids like some fuel cells.
 They are typically fueled with pure hydrogen supplied from storage tanks or on-board reformers.

 PEM Fuel Cell Applications: